MonaSolutions/MonaServer/_sources/quickstart.txt

 Running MonaServer
 ==============================

 To run Mona just run the program.
-For configuration see `Installation page <./installation.html>`_.
+For configuration see :ref:`ref-configurations`.

 .. code-block:: lua